twh2898/os/notes.md

 cannot be served and must buffer (io, key events, etc.) but exec should use system calls.

-Description of task and any relevant details / information.

 ### Tasks

 - [ ]